srucel/djangocms-bootstrap-carousel/README.rst

 Links
 -----
-To be able to redirect the user to a particular page by clicking on a slider Image, we proposed customization for the plugin :
+To be able to redirect the user to a particular page by clicking on a slider Image, each image as a ForeignKey to a djangocms-link Link model
-Adding a new field for the slider image : "Image url" for the page URL related to each Carousel image

 Indicators
 ----------